 Dunning is the process of asking your customers to pay you the money that they owe you.

-Dunning may sound imitating, but it really isn’t.
+Dunning may sound intimidating, but it really isn’t.

 Dunning is actually a courtesy that you extend to your customers to ensure that they continue to receive your services without interruption.
 It’s letting them know what’s happening so that they can correct it.